gjpelletier/EasyMLR/README.md

  - **stacking** - StackingRegressor
  - **stepwise** - Stepwise multiple linear regression to minimize MSE, AIC, or BIC

-The functions in EasyMLR allow the user to write one line of python code to provide the following:
+The functions in EasyMLR allow the user to write one line of high-level python code to provide the following:

 - final fitted model object
-- regression summary statistics of the best fit model (e.g. r-squared, adjusted r-squared, RMSE of residuals, p-value of the F-statistic, AIC, BIC, alpha, etc.)
+- regression summary statistics of the best fit model (e.g. r-squared, adjusted r-squared, RMSE of residuals, p-value of the F-statistic, AIC, BIC, alpha, etc., if applicable)
 - best fit intercept and model coefficients (if applicable)
 - variance  inflation factors (if applicable)
 - plots of predicted vs actual and predicted vs residuals